Airway basal cell: Dysfunction

 Following injury to airway epithelium, the basal cells can become infected by the respiratory syncytial virus.
-When this happens the basal cell can be skewed to favour the differentiation of mucous-producing (secretory goblet cells) over that of ciliated cells.
+When this happens the basal cell can be skewed to favour the differentiation of mucus-producing (secretory goblet cells) over that of ciliated cells.
 The normal ratio of ciliated cells to secretory cells is 10 to 1, and this is highly controlled throughout most of the respiratory tree.
 When this ratio is upset in this way, the effect is of generating the mucus hyperplasia associated with a number of respiratory diseases, due to the insufficient ciliary action needed for mucociliary clearance.
 The release of antimicrobials may occur as a second-line defence with cell differentiation.

 Disruption of the tight-junction barrier is a common feature of asthma, and of smoking-related respiratory diseases.
 The persistent activation of the innate immune response in basal cells, may contribute to the characteristic chronic inflammation seen in these disorders.